rim4j/rim4j/README.md

 <div>

-focus on work with coffe ☕️
+Focus on work with coffe ☕️

 - 🔭 I’m currently working on mobile app
 - 🌱 I’m currently learning Flutter
 - 💬 Ask me about anything related to Flutter